ShenanPerera/ML-Assignment/README.md

 3.  **Random Forest Classifier Model**
 4.  **Support Vector Machine (SVM)**

-Each of these models is trained, tested, and evaluated to determine its performance on the sleep disorder prediction task.
+Each model is trained, tested, and evaluated to determine its performance on the rain prediction task.